atdd-bdd/PoolWithOpnRndr/README.md

 # Pool using OPENRNDR

-This project started with the OpenRndr template ](https://guide.openrndr.org/setUpYourFirstProgram.html)  [OPENRNDR guide](https://guide.openrndr.org)
+This project started with the OpenRndr template (https://guide.openrndr.org/setUpYourFirstProgram.html)  [OPENRNDR guide](https://guide.openrndr.org)

+The balls only have position and velocity
+An potential change is to add spin (vertical and horizontal).
+This would affect the movement, collisions, and cushion rebounding.
+This would be an interesting project.

-pool3.kt contains main.
+pool3.kt contains main
-  This file contains the display methods physics.kt
+  The display and control methods

-  Contains all the methods for
+physics.kt
+  The calculation methods

+Pockets.kt
+  Calculations for the pockets and cushions

+SaveAndLoad
+  Balls and configuration saving and loading

-The Gradle task to create a single jar of the program with all libraries is shadowDistZip
+The Gradle task to create a single jar of the program with all libraries is shadow

+To communicate with another player, the program uses a web service

 Here is additional information that was in the openrndr template.
 I have not tried these taks - just the Intellij run commands and creating a single jar.

 ## Gradle tasks
  - `run` runs the TemplateProgram